aboutcircles/circles-docs/docs/developer-docs/circles-avatars/README.md

 The SDK is built around the concept of avatars.
 An avatar is a Circles user and is used to interact with other Avatars.&#x20;

-* For new Circles users, you would require them to Sign up.
+* New Circles users must sign up.
 * For existing Circles users, you can simply get exisiting avatars by address.

 ### Creating a new avatar